gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 `--keyint integer` **[Optional]**

-The intra period defines the interval of frames after which you insert an Intra refresh.
-It is strongly recommended to use (multiple of 8) -1 the closest to 1 second (e.g. 55, 47, 31, 23 should be used for 60, 50, 30, (24 or 25) respectively).
-When using closed gop (-irefresh-type 2) add 1 to the value above (e.g. 56 instead of 55).
+The keyint defines the display order location at which the encoder would insert a keyframe.
+It is recommended to use a value that is (a multiple of the mini GOP size (default 16)) + 1 so that the keyframe does not break a mini GOP formation.
+When using forward frame, it's recommended that the keyint value is placed at a multiple of mini-gop size.
+The mini-gop size is measured by 1 << hierarchical-levels.
 `--rc integer` **[Optional]**

 The rc token sets the bitrate control encoding mode [0: Constant QP OR Constant Rate Factor, 1: Variable Bitrate, 2: Constant Bitrate].